Contributing to Imbo

 Documentation

-End user documentation (the ones you are reading now) is written using Sphinx and is located in the docs/ directory in the project root.
+End user documentation (what you are currently reading) is written using Sphinx and is located in the docs/ directory in the project root.
 To generate the HTML version of the docs you can execute the following command:

 This task also includes a spell checking stage.